Electrician Apprenticeship in Louisiana

 The key difference: apprenticeships pay you during training while trade schools charge tuition.
 Many employers prefer apprenticeship-trained Electricians, but trade school can give you a head start on the classroom requirements.

-How do I find a Electrician apprenticeship in Louisiana?
+How do I find an Electrician apprenticeship in Louisiana?

-Contact one of the 372 registered apprenticeship sponsors in Louisiana, or visit apprenticeship.gov to search for programs.
-Local union halls, community colleges, and state apprenticeship agencies are good starting points.
+Contact one of the 29 Electrician-adjacent registered sponsors in Louisiana (listed below), or search apprenticeship.gov for current openings.
+Local union halls, community colleges, and the state apprenticeship agency are good first stops.

 How much do Electrician apprentices earn?